-25 April 2019.
-Following user and stakeholder consultation, we have made several revisions to our data processing and methodology and revised figures from September 2015 to December 2018.
+28 November 2019.
+Following user and stakeholder consultation, we made several revisions to our data processing and methodology and revised all figures from September 2015 to December 2018 in the General Practice Workforce December 2018 publication.
+Following later changes to the September 2015 to December 2016 full-time equivalent (FTE) GP locum figures, we revised all affected locum figures in the General Practice Workforce September 2019 publication.

 The September 2015 figures in this publication are no longer valid as they were calculated using the previous methodology and therefore have now been superseded.

-More information and the new revised September 2015 to December 2018 figures can be found on the General Practice Workforce December 2018 publication page at https://digital.nhs.uk/data-and-information/publications/statistical/general-and-personal-medical-services/final-31-december-2018.
+More information and the revised figures can be found on the General Practice Workforce September 2019 publication page at https://digital.nhs.uk/data-and-information/publications/statistical/general-and-personal-medical-services/final-30-september-2019.

 A detailed view of the General Practice workforce including GPs by type and practice staff.
 This was originally planned for publication on 30 March 2016 but was delayed due to operational reasons.